H2CO3/Sparkling/doc/capi.md

 1. its `fn` argument does not contain a value of function type, or
 2. if `fn` is a native function and it returns a non-zero status code.

+Returns the status code of `fn`.

+**Important:** if `spn_vm_callfunc()` returns nonzero (indicating that the called function failed in some way or another), then your native extension function (the caller) is **obliged** to return an error code as well; there's no possibility for graceful error recovery.
+This is required because of an implmentation detail: each native function has its own "pseudo-frame" on the call stack in order it to be shown in the stack trace if it returns an error status code.
+If it terminates normally, then this pseudo-frame is, of course, popped off of the call stack.
+If, however, the function reports an error, the dummy frame isn't removed (so that the stack trace is complete).

+Now, if a non-native caller function tries to access its frame, this will lead to an off-by-one (or two, or however many functions do not follow this convention) error, and the caller will operate on the frame of another function, corrputing the stack.

+Usually, this constraint should not be a problem, though -- only fatal errors should lead a function to return an error status code anyway.
+Non-critical errors (from which recovery is considered possible) should be reported by the means of some other mechanism (e. g. by returning `nil' or a Boolean status flag to the caller).

 Using the convenience context API
 ---------------------------------